About EGSH

 View all Visa & Immigration Services

-DLD-Approved Valuation Companies and Regulatory Standards
+DLD-Accredited Valuation Companies and Regulatory Standards

 Only real estate valuation companies accredited by the DLD are authorised to issue legally valid valuation certificates in Dubai.
 The DLD maintains a searchable public register of accredited valuation companies, accessible through the DLD website and the Dubai REST App.
 The accreditation process is administered by RERA.